CDA firefighters cool off residents with Rain in the Park

 “It’s definitely a total, family event,” Valadez said.

-Lambas’s two young sons, sporting their red fire hats, loved the geyser of water that fell on them.
+Lambas’ two young sons, sporting their red fire hats, loved the flood of water that fell on them.

 “I like the giant puddles and the rain,” said 5-year-old Arthur, noting the small puddles on the soaked lawn.